johnsie/Guides/Design-Patterns.md

     }

 ```
 Create each of the "Concrete" classes.
-The facory methods will be responsible for instantiating these
+The factory methods will be responsible for instantiating these
 ```
     /// <summary>
     /// A 'ConcreteProduct' class